 The Gitzelli artisans work in Kenya and Ghana to weave beautiful, traditional baskets in many designs and colors.
 Artisans live in low income areas and make their living off selling their crafts or taking daily temporary labor for minimum wage.
 In Kenya, the artisans come from wide parts of the country.
 Most weavers come from the Eastern region where the climate is dry and conducive to the production of the sisal -- this is their main source of income.
 In Central Kenya, most artisans have small pieces of land where they practice subsistence farming.
 They subsidize their income through weaving products with banana leaf.
 Gitzelli Imports has helped connect these artisans to bigger markets and enhance their low income.

-Global Groove is a fair trade organization working with women by supporting and developing artisan co-ops in Thailand and Nepal.
-The Fair Trade industry is expanding and we are proud to be a part of a sustainable movement that is changing lives.
-We design, develop, produce and source fairly traded lifestyle products with a commitment to the sustainability of production and the cultural heritage of the artisan groups.
-We inhale its people, its landscapes, its colors, its flavors, its very scent, and we exhale to create inspirational products symbolic of our traveling experiences.
-Global Groove encourages travel because the knowledge, acceptance and understanding of different ways, people and ideas is the very colorful road to a respectful, safer, kinder world.
+Global Groove Life is a Fair Trade company that emerged from a commitment to global lifestyle.
+GGL designs, develops, produces and sources fairly traded lifestyle products with a pledge to the sustainability of production and the cultural heritage of artisan co-ops in Thailand and Nepal.
+Inspired by its people, landscapes, colors, flavors, the very scents that we inhale.
+We exhale to create stimulating products symbolic of our "homes" across the globe.
+Our business practices stem from a drive to unite global communities that span every culture and geographic boundary through co-creation, education and values based on human rights and dignity.
+GGL encourages the journey because the knowledge, acceptance and understanding of different ways, people and ideas is the very colorful road to a respectful, safer, and kinder world.

 Working with more than 100 individual carvers in Machakos, Kenya, Jedando Modern Handicrafts markets African handicrafts primarily made of wood and bone worldwide.
 Carving is a tradition in Kenya with the children learning the craft from their parents.
 Carved by hand using only rudimentary hand tools, olive wood bowls, salad serving sets, and animal-shaped napkin rings take shape from pieces of olive wood, mahogany, and mpingo, or "African Ebony."